-Corpus Christi is a city of approximately 310,000 residents, located on the southeast coast of Texas.
+Corpus Christi is a city of approximately 325,000 residents, located on the southeast coast of Texas.
 Most of the city lies within Nueces County, but the boundaries also extend into Aransas, Kleberg, and San Patricio Counties.
 The Corpus Christi Police Department has conducted many street-level and web-based stings in response to complaints from residents and businesses.
-Corpus Christi police and public officials have reported that the city’s prostituted women and johns may be connected to other crime issues, such as drug abuse.
-To address the issue, the city has created educational alternatives to address some of the core issues associated with the demand and supply of prostitution.
+Corpus Christi police and public officials have reported that the city’s prostituted women and sex buyers may be connected to other crime issues, such as drug abuse and human trafficking.
+To address these crimes and other related problems, the city has created educational alternatives to address some of the core issues associated with the demand and supply of prostitution.
 In programs that have been implemented intermittently in Corpus Christi, women arrested for prostitution (as well as male sex buyers) have been provided the opportunity to go into programs instead of serving jail time, or coupled with reduced jail time.
 The programs have involved sex and substance abuse education, and adhering to a geographic restraining (or SOAP) order restricting them from certain areas of the city, and HIV/AIDS testing.
 Some arrestees have also been required to place a bumper sticker on their car saying, “Stop Prostitution.”

 Through 2012, the city deliberated about offering a rehabilitation and assistance program for prostituted women modeled after an initiative in Dallas.
 In Dallas, police and medical personnel would set up mobile clinics in areas with the highest prostitution rates.
 Instead of jail time, county health care officials and judges intend to provide screening for diseases and to offer options to find employment, education, and/or mental health care.
 By the middle of the following year, a variation on the Dallas model had been implemented in Corpus Christi.
 Key differences in the latter program are that it is offered in a central location rather than being mobile, and contains a component for male sex buyers.